Hey Arnold!: The Movie: Plot

 Aided by agent Bridget, Arnold and Gerald infiltrate the FTI headquarters, only for them to discover that Scheck has the document in his hand.
 Scheck then shares his own family's history regarding the Tomato Incident; his ancestor Archibald, the governor of the local British forces, was defeated and humiliated by the American colonists, including Arnold's ancestors, who protested the increased taxes on tomatoes.
 To avenge his family's honor, Scheck intends to demolish the neighborhood and replace it with a building carrying his name on it, destroying the document to ensure that his plans will proceed, before summoning his guards to get rid of the duo.
 They escape, but believe they have failed, until "Deep Voice" advises Arnold to obtain the FTI's security-camera footage of Scheck burning the document.

 Arnold discovers that "Deep Voice" is Helga, who admits that she became involved because of her love for him.
 The pair escape the building and meet Gerald on a city bus, convincing the driver Murray to accelerate at maximum speed when he learns that his former girlfriend Mona lives in the same neighborhood.
 Mayor Dixie, who had previously approved plans for the mall, arrives at the scene, along with the police and a news crew.
 Accessing a jumbotron installed by FTI, Arnold and Bridget debut the footage of Scheck burning the document to everybody present.
 Dixie officially restores the neighborhood's status as a historic site, never to be destroyed by anyone for any purpose.

 Scheck arrives and realizes that he has been caught and will likely be facing prison time.
 Having escaped prison, Gertie sabotages his car, and Scheck is promptly arrested.
-Bob then spots Nick trying to escape and punches him for trying to swindle him.
+Bob then spots Vermicelli trying to escape and punches him for trying to swindle him.
 Arnold's neighbor Harold Berman sits on the detonator, inadvertently igniting Phil's explosives and causing the jumbotron monitor to be destroyed.
 Helga denies loving Arnold, claiming she confessed to him in "the heat of the moment."
 Arnold, although unconvinced, pretends to accept it.